How to Get to Porto from Lisbon

 - Duration: about three to four hours

-- Disadvantage: the ride can be long.
+- Disadvantage: the journey can be long.

 - Recommended if you are looking for an economical alternative

 During your trip to Lisbon you are going to rent a car to move around different cities?
-Or maybe you have arrived in Portugal with yours.
+Or maybe you have arrived in Portugal with your own car.
 It is not a bad option to take advantage and use it to go also to Porto, but I hope you know that the tolls are expensive (around 25€) and the system to pay them is a bit complex.
 However, if you decide to go by road you can do it in about three hours.

 - Price: from 40€ (rental and tolls)